canmom/canmom.github.io/_posts/theory/2025-04-27-why-demoscene.md

 They essentially meet all criteria to qualify as demos (real-time music videos).
 But they don't belong to the *demoscene*, because nobody takes them to demoparties: it's a separate scene with its own priorities.

 I observed a curious thing in the Line Rider scene, as a very occasional visitor: over the years, the tracks drifted from explorations of technical mastery (such as 'quirk' tracks) to [applying those techniques for expression on social/personal themes](https://www.youtube.com/watch?v=4R2lSWIY1TI): trauma, abuse, transness, plurality, colonialism etc. And like.
-That's wild but kind of awesome in fact.
+That's wild, right?
+It's Line Rider.
+But this is the form of expression that spoke to them, and there is absolutely no denying the passion that goes into it.

-I went to check in on Line Rider review and quickly found the latest page in a back-and-forth of long, reflective, historical essays on [invocation of 50s imagery in relation to a story about dementia](https://lineriderreview.substack.com/p/eateot3) which gets... *quite deep* into the self-reflection on how we interpret art at all.
+I went to check in on Line Rider Review and quickly found the latest page in a back-and-forth of long, reflective, historical essays on [invocation of 50s imagery in relation to a story about dementia](https://lineriderreview.substack.com/p/eateot3) which gets... *quite deep* into the self-reflection on how we interpret art at all.
 Is that academic and political style the 'flavour' of the line rider art scene?
 Or just a niche but prolific corner of it?
 Who exactly constitutes the line rider scene, anyway---regular track makers, drive-by Youtube commenters?
 Is the shift in subject matter driven by reaching the limits of 'mere technique' in Line Rider?

-So far as I know, there is no similar critical writing made in the demoscene!
+So far as I know, there is not similar critical writing made in the demoscene!

-By contrast, the demoscene still really centres technical exploration and playful humour.
+Instead, I'd say roughly that the demoscene centres technical exploration and playful humour.
 The *aesthetics* of demos have changed a lot over the years: a modern PC demo will feature much more subtle colouring, bokeh, etc., more intricate effects, etc. But the *themes* of demos have not changed so much.
-Certainly, a lot of trans flags may be seen now, and it seems to be a crowd-pleaser.
-And some productions, like <cite>Killer Piller</cite> which I will discuss when we get to the Meteoriks awards, will try for a more direct narrative or theme.
+Certainly, a lot of trans flags may be seen now, and tend to be well-received.
+And some productions, like <cite>Killer Piller</cite> which I will discuss in some other article on the Metoeriks, will try for a more direct narrative or theme.
 But for the most part, demos tend towards abstraction.
 The medium in this case is *very much* the message.

 In part, this may be because demos are usually made by teams, not individuals.
 And it may also be because of the demoscene's long history locking it into a certain tradition we want to honour.
 Context, too: demos are played to a large room of people.
 And in Line Rider-land, most tracks are produced for existing songs, rather than composing new music as part of the track, which means that the whole history of music can do a fair bit of emotional heavy lifting!
 (On the other hand, demos benefit from direct collaboration between musicians and coders/animators: it is a music scene in its own right.)

 For my part, as someone who finds technical aspects of art a place I am most at home, there is something I like about the demoscene's hard focus on the medium itself.
 I don't think demos, or animated films in general for that matter, are interchangeable with some other artistic brush (expressive tool).
 At the same time, I want to make stuff that moves people, that makes them feel something and says something that feels important.
 If I wanna put so much effort in, I want to make it more than a passing fancy: wow, that's crazy that they pulled that off.

 You can actually see some of this argument about *what demos should be* playing out in the comments of classic 2001-era demo [fr-08 the product](https://www.pouet.net/prod.php?which=1221) on (ever-dramatic) Pouet.
-Responding to criticism about the artistic value of the project, kb (a respective scener, still active) remarked:
+Responding to criticism about the artistic value of the project, kb (a respected scener, still active) remarked:

 > but the demo scene has always been for showing off skills, be it those of coders, musicians, or graphicians, and I DO hope this will never change.
 Even for full-size demos, this should be the fact again... there are so many well-designed demos which i can't watch because it's made by guys with a nice feeling for design, but not even the most basic skills you'd need for doing flat shading.
 And IMO, this does suck.
 >